Robust gene prioritization for Dietary Restriction via Fast-mRMR Feature Selection techniques: Results

-We analyzed computational efficiency via CO₂ emissions (Figure \ref{fig:efficiency_analysis}).
+We analyzed computational efficiency via CO₂ emissions using \textit{CodeCarbon} (Figure \ref{fig:efficiency_analysis}).
 For a fair comparison, we normalized the PU\_Processing cost, considering the computational cost of a single run of the 10-fold cross-validation.

-Our Fast-mRMR approach makes a strategic trade-off: while it introduces an FS phase, it drastically reduces the Training cost—the main bottleneck in the baseline methods.
-This higher initial investment results in a significantly lower per-inference cost (a flatter slope) demonstrating that our approach is a greener and more scalable solution for long-term use, as the upfront cost is quickly amortized over thousands of predictions.
-Fast-mRMR(PathDIP) offered no advantage and was omitted.
+Our Fast-mRMR approach represents a strategic trade-off: while it introduces an initial Feature Selection phase, it drastically reduces the subsequent Training cost, which is the main bottleneck in the baseline methods.
+As shown in the bottom panel of Fig. \ref{fig:efficiency_analysis}, this initial investment results in a significantly lower per-inference cost (a flatter slope).
+This confirms that our approach is a greener and more scalable solution for long-term use, where the upfront cost is quickly amortized over thousands of predictions.
+Fast-mRMR(PathDIP) offered no advantage in this regard and was omitted.

+Beyond performance, this efficiency supports AI democratization in bioinformatics.
+Lower computational demands allow small labs with limited hardware to run complex genomic analyses, promoting broader adoption and reproducibility.
+Moreover, this reduced energy consumption aligns with Ethical Guidelines for Trustworthy AI, particularly environmental well-being.
+By proposing a Green AI model that lowers carbon footprint without sacrificing accuracy, this work supports more responsible and sustainable research.